josev2046/TZX-Master/README_2.md

 # ZX81 Pro Studio: Zero-Loss Hex Edition

-An iteration of previous work for creating and exporting low-resolution graphics for the **Sinclair ZX81**.
+An iteration of previous work for creating and exporting low-resolution graphics for the **Sinclair ZX81** instead of the Speccy (a very different beast, that).
 It bridges the gap between modern hardware and 1980s computing by converting visual drawings into machine-readable BASIC and audio formats.

 ---